ioanmdev/FiSSH-Desktop/README.md

 # FiSSH
-SSH authentication via Fingerprint scanning over network (SSL Sockets).
+SSH authentication via Fingerprint scanning over network (TLS Sockets).

 # How does it work?
 The android app remembers your SSH key phrase and sends it to your PC when an authorized fingerprint is detected.
 The PC app then returns the received passphrase to OpenSSH and the standard ssh binary completes the login process.